DIYbiosphere/sphere/_labs/BioTown/BioTown.md

 This group became inactive in 2018.
 Many of its active members transferred to Ottawa Bio Science Group.

 ---
-* Text taken from main website and updated to reflect current status
+* Text taken from main website and updated to reflect current status.